CarInsurance.com Insights

 - Policyholder and family members if they are injured while riding in someone else’s car

-- Policyholder and family members if struck by another vehicle when a pedestrian or on a bicycle (in some states).
+- Policyholder and family members if struck by another vehicle when a pedestrian or on a bicycle (in some states)

 MedPay benefits normally include all reasonable:

-- Hospital, surgical, and chiropractor expenses,
+- Hospital, surgical, and chiropractor expenses

 - X-ray expenses

-- Dental expenses,
+- Dental expenses

-- Professional nursing expenses,
+- Professional nursing expenses

-- Prosthetic expenses, and
+- Prosthetic expenses

-- Funeral expenses.
+- Funeral expenses

 Medical payments coverage is often limited to medical expenses incurred within a specified period of time after your accident (typically the first three years).

-A few states do require medical payment coverage.
 In a majority of states, medical payments coverage is optional, though some states do require it to be offered but allow drivers to reject it in writing.

 What happens if I don’t have MedPay coverage?